Open Now — 24/7 Plumbing

 B. Thermosyphon Configuration

 This is part of a passive system and comprises a solar heating panel connected to a rooftop tank.
-Since these systems are common across the world, especially in Australia, many homeowners route the cold water in the water heater through the solar tank.
+Since these systems are standard worldwide, especially in Australia, many homeowners route the cold water in the water heater through the solar tank.

 But remember that a thermosyphon configuration is best suited for warm or moderate climates, as heat radiates from the pipes in cold weather.
 To prevent this, people in colder Australian cities insulate the pipes to minimise heat loss and position the collector close to the water heater.